department-of-veterans-affairs/va.gov-vfs-teams/DeveloperDocs/vets-api/authorization.md

+# This file is deprecated.
+The most recent information should be at https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/platform/engineering/backend/vets-api

 # Vets API Authorization

 Authorization is a process of permitting an identity, asserted through authentication, of accessing a specified resource.
 Requests to Vets-API integration endpoints must be authorized based on the provided [Authentication](authentication.md) information.
 Vets-API provides authorization functions through Policy classes in `app/policies`.